 Select the range A1:A10, which contains the first values for the sum formula.

-Press the (+) key from the numerical keypad.
+Press the (+) key on the numeric keypad.

 Select the numbers in the second column in cells B1:B10.